 The Sicilian orange jelly is among my favorites: you can do it with Navel oranges (blondes) or with the blood oranges.
 Remember to taste the juice because, in fruit jelly, sugar should be adjusted according to the sweetness of the fruit or not.

 First, I suggest you prepare the oranges jelly one day in advance, or at least 6 hours before serving, so that it has the time to firm up in the refrigerator.
-Wash the oranges, extract the juice and filter it into a colander to remove any seeds and pulp.
-Sift the cornstarch and stir in the sugar (this will facilitate the dissolution of the powders and diminish the possibility that lumps).
+Wash the oranges, extract the juice and filter it through a sieve to remove any seeds and pulp.
+Sift the cornstarch and mix it with sugar (this will facilitate the dissolution of the powders and diminish the possibility that lumps).
 Pour on top of orange juice in the mixture of cornstarch and sugar, stirring with a whisk until the starch and sugars are completely loose.
 Once you have paid all the orange juice, cook over low heat and stirring constantly, to prevent the oranges jelly from sticking on the bottom of the pot.
 When it will become sticky and thick, leave it always simmer stirring for two minutes, then turn off the heat.

 Pour the jelly in the wet-stick molds with cold water or in individual cups if you prefer not to pull out.
 Allow to cool completely frost of oranges at room temperature, then stored in the refrigerator, covered with plastic wrap, until firm.